Star Wars Ft. The Mandalorian Birthday Party.

 How I put together this Star Wars Birthday Party

 Whenever we are planning a birthday, I ask whoever we will be celebrating what they want for the menu and what type of dessert.
-The birthday person gets to choose (within reason) the menu.
+The birthday person gets to choose (within reason) what we will serve our guests.

-When I asked Denali he thankfully chose an easy meal.
+When I asked Denali he thankfully chose an easy meal; he picked Hawaiian Haystacks.

 Denali also requested that we have a red velvet cake.